menacethedenis/CI_Milestone4_Denis_Lymer/README.md

  rgb selector tool to pick complementary colours when styling the sites elements like cards or effects like button hover.
 I also used simple black and white to emphasise and make the striking colours stand out.
  Trying to keep with the aquamarine theme I styled my forms, inputs and buttons with rounded corners, giving them an almost submarine-like feel.
+I selected Roboto from Google fonts to use thorughout the site in the interests of uniformity and I have seen it used frequently on other webstores.

 Also, during my research I discovered that impulse shoppers respond well to the blue colour family so I was happy to stick with my colour theme.